acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple.md

 remember where the SDK is, and you will be able to reference SDK packages from any directory.

-## Packages, modules, and add-ons ##
+## Packages, Modules, and Add-ons ##

-Before we start it's worth taking s short detour into CommonJS, as this is the underlying infrastructure for both modules and add-ons.
+Before we start it's worth taking a short detour into CommonJS, as this is the underlying infrastructure for both modules and add-ons.

 The [CommonJS group](http://wiki.commonjs.org/wiki/CommonJS) defines